kploessl/getdata-009-Course-Project/README.md

 5) From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject

 #My Approach
+## Step 1: Read Activity Labels and Features metadata shared by both test and train data
-## Read in Activity Labels to a data frame and name the columns
+- Read in Activity Labels to a data frame and name the columns
-## Read in Features to a data frame
+- Read in Features to a data frame

+## Step 2: Read test and train data and apply column names
-## Read in X_test data to a data frame
+- Read in test and train data to data frames
-## Assign column names to X_test data using the Features data
+- Assign column names to test and train data using the Features data

+## Step 3: Create a subset of each data frame with mean and std variables only
-## Select only the measures for mean or stand deviation by filtering on columns with 'mean' or 'std' using dplyr
+- Select only the measures for mean or stand deviation by filtering on columns with 'mean' or 'std' using dplyr

+## Step 4: Bind SubjectID data to data sets
-## Read in subject_test.txt and subject_train.txt to data frames and name the columns
+- Read in subject_test.txt and subject_train.txt to data frames and name the columns
-## Add the SubjectID column to X_test and X_train
+- Add the SubjectID column to X_test and X_train

+## Step 5: Bind Activity labels to data sets
-## Read in Activity Labels from y_test.txt and y_train.txt to data frames
+- Read in Activity Labels from y_test.txt and y_train.txt to data frames
-## Make a new table by joining the ActivityID table with the ActivityLabels table using the join functionality in plyr
+- Make a new table by joining the ActivityID table with the ActivityLabels table using the join functionality in plyr
-## Combine X_test and X_train data with the corresponding ActivityID and ActivityName columns
+- Combine X_test and X_train data with the corresponding ActivityID and ActivityName columns

+## Step 6: Combine test and train data
-## Combine X_test and X_train into one data frame
+- Combine X_test and X_train into one data frame

+## Step 7: Summarize data
-## Reshape the table using melt to make it easier to average each variable
+- Reshape the table using melt to make it easier to average each variable
-## Get the mean of each variable by Subject and ActivityName
+- Get the mean of each variable by Subject and ActivityName

+## Step 8: Write summary to a text file
-## Write SummaryData to a text file for uploading
+- Write SummaryData to a text file for uploading